zachbr/Debuggery/README.md

 ## Building
 Debuggery requires **Java 11** to build.
+If you need a Java 8 build, check out the older releases [here](https://github.com/zachbr/Debuggery/releases/).

 I recommend using either the [OpenJDK reference builds] or the [AdoptOpenJDK builds].